 Orthoptists investigate, diagnose, and treat abnormalities in eye alignment, eye movement, and binocular vision.
 A variety of treatments may help patients, including glasses, prisms, eye patching, eye exercises, etc. The orthoptist may also make recommendations to the ophthalmologist when surgical or medical treatments are required.

 You must be referred by an ophthalmologist (eye physician and surgeon).
 Every patient who sees an orthoptist must also see an ophthalmologist.

 - Your family doctor or an optometrist can refer you to an ophthalmologist.

 - Ophthalmologists will also see children who have been identified through the vision screening program through Public Health Nursing.

-- Almost all children referred to an ophthalmologist will receive an appointment in the Orthoptics Clinic.
+- Orthoptists are skilled at performing pediatric eye exams.
+Therefore, almost all children referred to an ophthalmologist will receive an appointment in the Orthoptics Clinic.